Ground Thyme: 1:3 Fresh Substitute Ratio and Storage Guide

 Is ground thyme the same as dried thyme?

 No, they are different forms.
 Dried thyme refers to whole leaves that have been dehydrated but not ground, while ground thyme is the powdered form of dried thyme leaves.
-Ground thyme offers more concentrated flavor and is better for applications requiring even distribution.
+Ground thyme offers more concentrated flavor and is better for applications requiring even distribution, though it has specific thermal limitations in high-heat cooking.

 Chef Liu Wei